PJWalker/daggerheart/content/Items/Glamour Stone.md

 ---
+publish: "true"
-tags: [common]
+tags: [Item]
 ---
+# Glamour Stone

-Activate this pebble-sized stone to memorise a look – hairstyle; makeup; outfit.
-Spend a hope to recreate this look.
+Activate this pebble-sized stone to memorize the appearance of someone you can see.
+Spend a Hope to magically recreate this guise on yourself as an illusion.